philiptaron/systemd/systemd-258/posts/29-sandboxing-quotas.md

 date: 2025-07-08
 ---

-Among (many) other things systemd's service manager is also a resource manager.
+Among many other things, systemd's service manager is also a resource manager.
-It can assign CPU, IO, memory resources to services, measure their use, and apply live modifications to it.
+It can assign CPU, IO, and memory resources to services, measure their use, and apply live modifications.

 There's one fundamental type of resource it so far didn't manage per-service however: disk space.
 With v258 we are changing that.

-As you might know systemd has supported per-unit `StateDirectory=`, `CacheDirectory=` and `LogsDirectory=` settings for a longer time, that define per-service directories that shall be created when the service is invoked and where the service can put its resources.
+As you might know, systemd has supported per-unit `StateDirectory=`, `CacheDirectory=`, and `LogsDirectory=` settings for a longer time, which define per-service directories that are created when the service is invoked and where the service can store its resources.

 So far, defining these directories was mostly about three things: